PatristicTextArchive/Schema/documentation/en.md

 `@xml:id`, which is referred to in the `<note>` or `<witDetail>` element in an attribute `@target`.

-@import “examples/ed_witDetail.xml” {class=“line-numbers”}
+@import "examples/ed_witDetail.xml" {class="line-numbers"}

 ## File structure of each edition {#dateistruktur}

 Finally, in order to make reuse as easy as possible, it also makes sense to have uniform naming of the individual files and a structured file repository.
-The Patristic Text Archive follows the [CapiTainS Guidelines](http://capitains.org) and uses [CTS URNs](http://www.homermultitext.org/hmt-docs/cite/cts-urn-overview.html) (cf. [Christopher W. Blackwell und Neel Smith, “The CITE Architecture: a Conceptual and Practical Overview”, in Monica Berti, ed., Digital Classical Philology.
+The Patristic Text Archive follows the [CapiTainS Guidelines](http://capitains.org) (cf. [Thibault Clérice, Matthew Munson, & Bridget Almas.
+(2017, May 2).
+Capitains/Capitains.github.io: 2.0.0 (Version 2.0.0).
+Zenodo.](http://doi.org/10.5281/zenodo.570516)) and uses [CTS URNs](http://www.homermultitext.org/hmt-docs/cite/cts-urn-overview.html) (cf. [Christopher W. Blackwell und Neel Smith, “The CITE Architecture: a Conceptual and Practical Overview”, in Monica Berti, ed., Digital Classical Philology.
 Ancient Greek and Latin in the Digital Revolution (Age of Access?
-Grundfragen der Informationsgesellschaft 10; Berlin, 2019), 73–93](https://doi.org/10.1515/9783110599572-006).
+Grundfragen der Informationsgesellschaft 10; Berlin, 2019), 73–93](https://doi.org/10.1515/9783110599572-006)).

 Within a folder `data`, each author (or textgroup) is in a folder named according to the ID for the author or textgroup.
 Within this